MSU-Libraries/colophon/README.md

-# Colophon: Media Validation Toon
+# Colophon: File Quality Control Validator

 TODO what is this?